Orion's Arm: Life forms and civilizations

-The fictional history of the OA setting spans over 10,000 years, beginning with the real-world present day; dates in OA are marked according to the Tranquility Calendar (which is named after Tranquility Base and started after the Apollo 11 landing).
+Outside the "ultra-civilized" Sephirotic regions and the domain of the ahuman polities, there is the periphery, which is described as relatively lawless and as having some brutal dictatorships and/or independent empires (biological and AI alike).
+This region is continually expanding outwards as it is colonized and integrated into either a Sephirotic or ahuman empire.
+Carrying personal weapons is recommended there, but usually, they are strongly regulated in the more developed regions.

+In between the borders of the Sephirotic empires and the ahuman empires, there are buffer regions known as The Seams, a civilization of civilizations with vastly different values formed as a result of a treaty at the end of a large interstellar conflict between archai.
+They are generally more chaotic and free than Sephirotic life and typically far more tolerant to biological life compared to the ahuman empires.

+Technology

 OA claims to adhere to plausible, or "hard" science fiction; that is, there are no human-like aliens, no literal faster-than-light travel or other violations of the known laws of physics, and no "naval analogy" space battles.
 Certain speculative technologies, such as the creation of "negative mass" (averaged null energy condition-violating) exotic matter and the manipulation of strange forms of matter, such as magnetic monopoles and Q-balls, on length scales much smaller than that of an atom, strong artificial intelligence and artificial life appear in the setting, distinguishing it from "ultra-hard" science fiction (which assumes only technologies proven to be possible at the time it is written).

+Nanotechnology is common.
+Ringworlds, Dyson spheres and other "megastructures" exist.
+Much of civilized space is connected by a network of wormholes.

 Brain-computer interfaces, or "DNIs" (Direct Neural Interfaces), are required to operate most forms of common technology, and an option to use machine translation to unwittingly use a foreign language is considered a basic capability and component.
 Virtual reality technology is ubiquitous and advanced, with some societies choosing to live entirely within simulated universes.
 These and other simulated reality technologies lead to such risks as "actualys," a condition where one loses the ability to distinguish between simulation and reality.
 When software is integral to the functioning of something in the Orion's Arm Universe, it is usually sentient, if not necessarily sophont.
 Mind uploading is also commonplace, as is partial and total copying of a person's mind-state for various purposes.

-The largest and most advanced polities in the setting are the sixteen "Sephirotic Empires," so named due to their loose correlation with the archetypes of ancient Kabbalistic mysticism.
-The denizens of these societies are ruled over by god-like, superintelligent artificial intelligences (AIs), called "archailects", the descendants of humanity's early artificial life experimentation.
-These beings are so powerful that they can utilize spacetime engineering to create new miniature universes, and are completely beyond the comprehension of normal humans.
-They exist as distributed intelligences in networks of planet-sized computer brains; their subroutines are themselves sentient, making an "archai" an individual and a civilization at the same time.